There are perhaps 700,000 gender diverse people in the US.

 Cis or cis-gendered people live comfortably with the sex they were assigned at birth.

-Cis-gender and trans-gender are normal variations of gender identity.
+Cis-gender, Gender Diverse, and Trans-gender are normal variations of gender identity.

 Transitioning is the process of changing from the sex assigned at birth to a person’s gender identity.

-The trans community is incredibly diverse.
-Some transgender people identify as male or female, and some identify as genderqueer, nonbinary, agender, or somewhere else on or outside of the spectrum of what we understand gender to be.
+Gender diverse people may identify as transgender, as male or female, as gender-fluid, genderqueer, nonbinary, agender, or somewhere else on or outside of the spectrum of what in the past we understood gender to be.
 Some take hormones and have surgery as part of transitioning, and some don’t.
 Some choose to openly identify as transgender, while others simply identify as men or women.
 For more, check out this site.

 Of those living under the umbrella of LGBTIA, trans people are the ones most viciously targeted with discrimination, and among Trans people the most vulnerable are M2F (Male to Female Trans).
 The experience of trans people living in urban Californian centers is of course better than those living in the American South, but for the country as a whole, in 2013: